Category: Tax

 • Rate of tax for small companies is now 0%, while all other companies’ rate of tax shall be 30%.

-• A small company has now been defined as a company that earns a gross turnover of N100,000,000.00 or less per annum with total fixed assets not exceeding N250,000,000.00 and excludes any business providing professional services.
+• A small company has now been defined as a company that earns a gross turnover of N100,000,000.00 or less per annum with total fixed assets not exceeding N250,000,000.00.

 • The rate of tax for large companies can be reduced to 25% effective from a date as may be determined in an Order issued by the President on the advice of the National Economic Council